 That fashion is superficial and shallow, the industry as a whole.

 Why is it not superficial?

 It's a whole world ...
 It's one of the biggest industries in the world.
 People don't realize that their pair of one-dollar white socks came from the same industry as a $150,000 Chanel Couture dress.
-People just associate that with the big sunglasses and the fur, but it's really an industry where the editors that you see and the designers wearing their fur coats, aren’t doing it to seem posh, it's just because they appreciate high-quality things, and take pleasure in creating a character based on their mood and inspirations.
-I like to wear my fur (I found it at an estate sale for almost no $$) because I like collecting nice quality and unique pieces.
-That’s why we choose to go into this world because it is what we breathe.
+It is really a world that we chose to go into because it is what we breathe.
 It’s an industry full of truly passionate, dedicated, and hard-working people.

 You're here because you love it and you're not doing it for the money.

 No, not at all.
 The pay for most fashion industry professionals is not great; only those elite few who made it big.
-They dress glamorously because they're usually given those things.
+They dress glamorously because they're usually given those things and take pleasure in creating a character based on their mood and inspirations.
 Doctors and Lawyers, for example, get paid a lot more, honestly.

 That's our payment because we're not getting cash money.

 What is your take on this generation and where are we headed?

 Honestly, I personally don’t relate to some of it.
 I think it's become pretty superficial in the sense that people care more about becoming famous or who they're friends with rather than actually creating art.
 That goes hand-in-hand with that lifestyle aspect, which I think is great, but I think there shouldn't be a loss of a sense of art, which is actually what it is.
 Fashion is an amazing art.